20 Things You Must Not Do After Your Keratin Treatment ⚠️

 Sunglasses are not headbands, but most of us love to use them as such to hold our hair back or from getting in our faces.

-Sure, a pair of sunglasses can rescue you from having a bad hair day, but it’s not an ideal hair accessory when you’ve just had a Brazilian.
-It will kink your hair and create uneven patches like accessories and headbands.
+Sure, sunglasses can save you from having a bad hair day, but it’s not an ideal hair accessory when you’ve just had a Brazilian blowout.
+It will kink your hair and create uneven patches.

 Hair clips or barrettes can leave dents and lines of demarcation in your hair.